 If you already have Govee LED strips or color bulbs, the Govee Smart Plug makes the most practical sense — everything lives in the same app, with the same scenes and schedules.
 For the ~30% of Reddit's smart home community that has gone deep into the Govee ecosystem for its color lighting at a budget price, the Govee plug is the natural way to add outlet control without managing a second app.

-It supports Alexa and Google Home for voice control, has a clean scheduling interface in the Govee Home app, and comes in at around $7–8 per plug in a 4-pack.
+It supports Alexa and Google Home for voice control, has a clean scheduling interface in the Govee Home app, and comes in at a budget-friendly price per plug in a 4-pack.
 Where Govee plugs trail Kasa is in cross-platform depth — HomeKit is not supported, and the app has fewer power-user features than the Kasa ecosystem.
 But for straightforward scheduling and voice control with Alexa or Google, the community consensus is that Govee gets the job done at the right price.

 u